 Other treaties that have similar LOB clauses include those with Australia, France, New Zealand, Sweden, Switzerland and the United Kingdom.
-The amended Japan/Germany Treaty, signed on December 17, 2015, introduced a principal purpose test ("PPT") in its Article 21, Paragraph 8, for anti-avoidance in line with BEPS Action 6, "Preventing the Granting of Treaty Benefits in Inappropriate Circumstances", which entered into force on October 28, 2016.
-Some treaties or agreements (other than the abovementioned modernised tax treaties) also include a simple anti-treaty shopping clause (examples of which are Article 22, Paragraph 2 of the tax agreement between Japan and Singapore and Article 26 of the tax agreements will be modified by the MLI if a relevant country signs the MLI and the MLI takes effect between Japan and such country.
+The amended Japan/Germany Treaty introduced a principal purpose test ("PPT").
+Some treaties or agreements (other than the abovementioned modernised tax treaties) also include a simple anti-treaty shopping clause (examples of which include Article 22, Paragraph 2 of the tax agreement between Japan and Singapore and Article 26 of the tax agreement between Japan and Hong Kong).